 We currently have about 50,000 miles of fuel pipelines operating in the U.S. The Canadian Athabasca (Oil Sands) extension known as the Keystone Pipeline is happening along with the Bakken Basin and others.
 Several U.S. and one (1) Canadian pipeline(s) are being reverse-flowed to support both this and the new Greater Mid & South West Fields.
 We are currently exporting some highly refined oil products to Europe from the East Coast.
 Delta Airlines recently purchased a New Jersey refinery for its dedicated jet fuel production.
 (Smart move!)

 We are now at oil parity and less subject to the fickle “World Oil Market” (OPEC).
 As we expand the ball game will change significantly.
 To accentuate this point: The current price of natural gas (energy-wise) is equal to an oil barrel-price of $15, or a gasoline price of less than $1.50 per gallon.
 Will we get there?
 Unlikely, but we are heading in that direction.
 The current barrel-price of $45 is expected to stabilize, barring world influence.

 Thus, the current and near-term heating fuel situation is substantially “business as usual” with a notable sag in heating oil pricing with natural gas applications expanding disproportionately.
 Heating oil cost is crossing over with natural gas, even as a delivered vs. a distributed product.
 Sharpen your pencils when you shop!

 Coal remains in plentiful supply!
 Without addressing the EPA Regulations, etc. it remains our significant electric power generation fuel as well as a selective heating fuel.
 It is a bargain where natural gas is not available, if you can utilize it.
-Note: We are now exporting coal to Eastern Europe.
+Note: We are now exporting coal to Asia and Eastern Europe.